Understanding how your snowboarding equipment functions is a fun aspect of the sport.

 If you know how to complete some quick fixes on your own and have a good understanding of how to fix things up, you’ll be able to spend more time riding and less time waiting for things to get fixed.

-How to Put Bindings on a Snowboard
+How to Mount Snowboard Bindings?

 - Phillips head screwdriver

 - Note: A single multi-tool should have both of the above items and allow you to repair/install on the mountain